Pedra Branca do Amapari

-Pedra Branca do Amapari (/pt-BR/; 'White Stone of Amapari'), also known simply as Amapari, is a municipality located in the midwest of the state of Amapá in Brazil.
+Pedra Branca do Amapari (/pt-BR/; 'White Stone of Amapari'), also known simply as Amapari, is a municipality located in the midwest of the state of Amapá, Brazil.
 Its population is 17,067, with an area of 9,495 km2.
 The municipality has a population density of 1.13/km2, and the population remains evenly divided between rural and village areas.

 Geography

 Pedra Branca do Amapari is bordered by the municipalities of Oiapoque to the north, Serra do Navio to the east, Porto Grande to the southeast, Mazagão to the south, and Laranjal do Jari to the west.
 The town is rich in rivers and streams (igarapé).
 The Amapari River and its tributaries, the Mururé, Tucumpi and Cupixi, all cross through the municipality.
 The Amapari River feeds in to the Araguari River in the southwest of the town.

 The municipality contains 12% of the 806184 ha Rio Iratapuru Sustainable Development Reserve, created in 1997.

 It contains 6.39% of the 2369400 ha Amapá State Forest, a sustainable use conservation unit established in 2006.